downdouble/just_checking_functionality/README.md

   * By convention, if known, IPs are listed in from most to least trusted.
 The sentence should say "...listed in order, from most to least trusted.", right?

+* Ripple Protocol section
+What are the relative sizes of load and expected memory use for each of these, and how would I make these guesses by: the amount of transactions that are in flight, and the size of the ledgers I'm loading into memory for comparison?
+I guess to start, it might make sense to just set it to tiny and then scale up as the load and memory requirements for my server increase, but Id want some ballpark figures, as most admins don't like to guess on these types of things.
+  * tiny
+  * small
+  * medium
+  * large
+  * huge
+Tune the servers based on the expected load and available memory.
+Legal sizes are "tiny", "small", "medium", "large", and "huge".
+We recommend you start at the default and raise the setting if you have extra memory.
+The default is "tiny".

 * Database section